Wooden roller coaster: Custom Coasters International (1990s)

-Modern designers
+21st century

 Great Coasters International (GCI) was formed in 1994 by Mike Boodley and Clair Hain, Jr, the former of whom was a designer at Custom Coasters prior to GCI.
 The first coaster was Wildcat at Hersheypark which opened in 1996.
 Since then, they have become one of the major wooden coaster designers in the industry, with award-winning coasters like Lightning Racer at Hersheypark and Thunderhead at Dollywood.
 GCI's coasters feature highly twisted layouts with many crossovers, and usually use GCI's own wooden coaster trains called Millennium Flyers.
 Their designs are inspired by coasters from the 1920s, specifically those by Fred Church and Harry Traver, and the company focuses on making the structures of their coasters aesthetically appealing and artistic.

 In 2001, Swiss steel coaster designer Intamin began producing wooden roller coasters using prefabricated track.
 Their wooden coasters are known for large amounts of airtime (including ejector airtime), smooth ride experiences, and steep drops.
 T Express in Everland is currently the tallest wooden coaster in the world at 183 feet tall.
 While only having built 4 wooden coasters, all are praised by coaster enthusiasts, with all 4 being within the top 20 wooden coasters in the world on Mitch Hawkers poll.
 Since 2010, El Toro at Six Flags Great Adventure, which opened in 2006, has been ranked the number one wooden coaster in the world on Mitch Hawkers poll.

 Notable designers from the former Custom Coasters International formed The Gravity Group and in 2005 opened Hades (now Hades 360) at Mt.
 Olympus Water and Theme Park.
 The coaster features highly unique elements, including an airtime filled pre-lift section, an 800-foot tunnel underneath a parking lot, and a 90 degree banked turn.
-In 2006, The Gravity Group built The Voyage at Holiday World, a large wooden coaster which stood 163 feet tall, has over a mile of track, 3 90 degree banked turns, and has been ranked the number one wooden coaster in the world by Amusement Today five times.
-Many of Gravity Groups coasters are highly unique and custom built for the park, such as Twister at Gröna Lund, which has a highly compact layout to fit in the parks small footprint.
+In 2006, The Gravity Group built The Voyage at Holiday World, a large wooden coaster which stands 163 feet tall, has over 6,442 feet of track, three 90 degree banked turns, and has been ranked the number one wooden coaster in the world by Amusement Today five times.
+Many of the Gravity Group's coasters are highly unique and custom built for the park, such as Twister at Gröna Lund, which has a highly compact layout to fit in the parks small footprint.
 Their coasters have become very popular in China, in which 12 coasters have been built since 2009.

 Rocky Mountain Construction (RMC) has recently been revolutionizing the modern wooden coaster.
 In 2011, they renovated the Texas Giant, which had become very rough and hard to maintain, into a steel roller coaster.
 This treatment became popular and was later applied to other aging roller coasters such as Iron Rattler and Twisted Colossus.
 In addition, RMC designs and builds their own original wooden coasters.
-In 2016, the company opened the world's first launched wooden roller coaster, Lightning Rod which opened at Dollywood in 2016, and features a magnetic launch of 45 mph up a 200' hill, similar to the magnetic lift on Maverick.
+In 2016, the company opened the world's first launched wooden roller coaster, Lightning Rod which opened at Dollywood in 2016, and until 2024 featured a magnetic launch of 45 mph up a 200' hill, similar to the magnetic lift on Maverick.